Registration Night for the St. Francis High School Class of 2021 will be held on Wednesday, March 22, 2017.

 Before students can be admitted to a private or public California school, California law requires that an immunization record be presented to the staff by the parent or guardian.
 A complete immunization record must include the Tdap (whooping cough) booster administered on or after your child’s 7th birthday.
 State law requires us to withhold students from attending until a complete immunization record is on file.
 You may do one of the following on or prior to Friday, August 11, 2017:

-Fax a complete copy of your daughter’s immunization record to 916-452-1591.
-Please make sure your daughter’s name is clearly written on the fax.
+- Fax a complete copy of your daughter’s immunization record to 916-452-1828, making sure your daughter’s name is clearly written on the fax.

 In accordance with SB 277, any incoming student who, prior to January 1, 2016, had submitted a letter/affidavit of exemption on grounds of Personal Belief will be allowed to attend St. Francis without proof of immunization.
-Please check with your current school to find out whether a valid Personal Belief Exemption is on file for your daughter.
+Please check with your current school to find out whether a valid Personal Belief Exemption is on file for your daughter, and/or send a copy of that valid exemption to St. Francis via any of the methods above.
 Medical Exemptions signed by a medical professional will continue to be accepted.

-If you are unsure whether or not your daughter’s immunization record is on file with the school, please contact Evanne Torrecillas at 916-737-5034 or firstname.lastname@example.org.
+If you are unsure whether or not your daughter’s complete immunization record is on file with the school, or if you have any other questions, please contact Evanne Torrecillas at 916-737-5034 or email@example.com.

 St. Francis Catholic High School collects the data that your web browser passes on, such as generic connection information, Internet IP address, cookies and web-browser name and version.
 These items are recorded in our web server’s log files, which is common practice with all websites.
 We use the information contained within these logs to track the number of visitors to the website, analyze the performance of the website, and to track user preferences to ensure that we are publishing content that people need and want.